Wednesday 13 December 2023

 5 Speaking of dominant schools, there’s SACS hockey.
 Their 1st team was unbeaten and ended the year as the number one ranked team.
 There were 11 SACS players in the WP team that won the U18 Interprovinicial Tournament.
 Six of them made the SA Schools team and a further four were in the SA U16 side.

 6 The big schools rugby derby clashes are another perennial highlight for me.
 Thanks to SuperSport Schools I was able to see the Midlands derby between Michaelhouse and Hilton, K Day in Grahamstown, and the Paarl Interschools extravaganza.
-But the one I attended was the KES vs Jeppe double header – possible the second biggest of them all.
+But the one I attended was the KES vs Jeppe double header – possibly the second biggest of them all.
 They were thrillers, played in front of capacity crowds and the honours were split, one win each.

 7 A few weeks later we had the Rugby Youth Weeks, The U19 Academy Week was in Joburg and The Golden Lions beat Western Province in the “main game”, which wasn’t that surprising seeing that there were four or five players in the Lions side who certainly should have been at the Craven Week instead.
 The Jeppe/KES midfield combination was great to watch and how those players were not considered good enough for the A team can only be attributed to one-eyed selections.
 Instead, the selectors opted for a two-school strategy – Monument and Helpmekaar – which didn’t work: the Craven side lost two out of their three matches.